ni/nimble/packages/nimble-components/CONTRIBUTING.md

 The jasmine unit tests utilize [`fixture.ts`](/packages/nimble-components/src/utilities/tests/fixture.ts) for component tests.
 The fixture utility gives tools for managing the component lifecycle.
 For some usage examples see [`fixture.spec.ts`](/packages/nimble-components/src/utilities/tests/fixture.spec.ts).

+#### Page objects

+Components should expose a page object to simplify interacting with the component and querying its state.
+Page objects can provide an abstraction for implementation details like these:

+-   the component's DOM structure; client tests should never need to inspect a component's shadow DOM
+-   timing details of how a component processes updates; client tests should never need to call `waitForUpdatesAsync()` or `processUpdates()` to wait for state changes to propagate
+-   component interactions; client tests shouldn't need to artificially trigger click or keyboard events to interact with a component
+-   complex component state; client tests may be simplified by helpers that describe things like a component's rows or items

+Page objects typically won't need to provide methods for querying simple component state; if the page object's interaction methods are properly constructed then client tests can use the component's public attribute or property API to inspect simple state.

 ### Disabling tests

 If a test is failing on a specific browser but passing on others, it is possible to temporarily mark it to be skipped for that browser by applying the tag `#SkipFirefox`, `#SkipWebkit`, or `#SkipChrome` to the test name: